 We have been the largest investor in this area in Germany for years now and will continue to drive network expansion.
 The main objectives of our pan-European integrated network strategy (INS) form the basis for these activities: growth, efficiency and quality.
 We will continue to expand our networks, increase the efficiency of our systems and further strengthen our role as a leader in network quality.
 Our integrated network strategy is in line with the network expansion goals specified by the EU Commission and the German federal government (digital agenda and broadband strategy).

-Deutsche Telekom's integrated network strategy (INS) for Europe is based on the four pillars LTE , fiber optics, VDSL vectoring and hybrid.
-In addition to expanding the LTE mobile network, fiber-optic expansion in combination with VDSL vectoring technology is the short and medium-term focus of Deutsche Telekom's INS for Germany.
+Deutsche Telekom’s integrated network strategy for Europe is based on the four pillars of LTE, fiber optics, VDSLhybrid.
+In addition to expanding the LTE mobile network, fiber-optic expansion is the focus of Deutsche Telekom’s INS for Germany.
 Moreover, we are in the process of implementing the new 5G standard, having demonstrated the first 5G data connection in Europe’s live network in Berlin in 2018.vectoring and

 Upgrading our network architecture